-Part III Grants and Other Assistance t Part III can be duplicated if addi Grants and Other Assistance to Domestic Individuals.
-Complete if the organization answered "Yes" on Form 990, Part IV, line 22.
-Part III can be duplicated if additional space is needed.
+Part III Grants and Other Assistance t Part III can be duplicated if addi to Domestic Individua tional space is needed als.
+Complete if th 1. e organization answ vered "Yes" on Form 990, Part IV, line 22.

 (a) Type of grant or assistance (b) Number of recipients (c) Amount of cash grant (d) Amount of noncash assistance (e) Method of valuation (book, FMV, appraisal, other) (f) Description of noncash assistance

 1

 2

 3

 4

 5

 6

 7